Home Learning Pictures

 The country has come together to create rainbows in all different forms to show our thanks to all the Key Workers who, although the advice is to stay at home and distance ourselves socially, still need to go to work to keep us safe, ensure we have food to eat and look after children whose parents are Key Workers too.
 Here are some of the Rainbows we have been creating!

-Poppi got in touch and sent this picture of her bean plant.
-Look at how much it has grown!
+I have had lots of updates about the plants you all took home at the start of home learning.
+Look at how much this one has grown!
 Its stem is getting taller and stronger and the leaves have grown.
-You are clearly doing a fantastic job of caring for your plant Poppi and making sure it has everything it needs to thrive!
+You are clearly doing a fantastic job of caring for your plants and making sure they have everything they need to thrive!
+Lots are now ready to put into a larger pot or into the garden.
 Well done!

 Our last week in School for the Spring Term and we were joined but Little G the Gerbil.
 Little G visits classes with the best attendance for the previous week.
 Miss Rushby loves Little G, he has even been home with her over the holidays.
 Here he is helping Miss Rushby with her work before the children came into school.